+The 356 C Coupe was the last model in the Porsche 356 series, which began production in 1948.
 The Porsche 356 is Porsche's first production sports car.
 The last revision of the 356 was the 356 C introduced for the 1964 model year.
 It featured disc brakes all around, as well as the most powerful pushrod engines.
 Production of the 356 C came to 14.151 cars in 1964, the year that its successor, the new 911, was introduced.
 The company continued to sell the 356 C in North America through 1965 as demand for the model remained quite strong in the early days of the heavier and more "civilized" 911.
+The 356 C Coupe was powered by a 1.6-liter, four-cylinder engine that produced 75 horsepower and 123 Nm of torque.
+This may not sound like much by today’s standards, but at the time, it was a powerful engine that provided excellent performance.

 Finished from the factory in Dolphin Grey (6410), the body received a two-stage repaint and the front hood hinges were replaced.
 Equipment includes a retractable antenna, body-colored bumpers with polished overriders, and a chrome rear luggage rack.
 The trunk floor was replaced during current ownership due to rust, and the seller notes previous repairs with evidence of body filler in the front fenders, driver’s door, and lower front fascia.